pmean/classes/biostats-2/05/src/simon-5502-05-directions.md

 ## Question 3

-Display the estimates for the interaction model and provide a brief interpretation of whether the interaction term is super-additive/sub-additive.
-You could use the terms synergistic/antagonistic if you prefer.
+Display the estimates for the interaction model and provide a brief interpretation of whether the interaction term is super-additive or sub-additive.
+You could use the term synergistic or antagonistic if you prefer.

 ## Your submission